 I understand that it is our organization’s responsibility to contact the City of Abbotsford if any changes occur with respect to ownership or principal use of property.

-I understand that the City is currently reviewing Council Policy C008-05, Permissive Property Tax Exemption, which could impact the amount of property tax exemption.

 Certification

 I certify that I am a current board member of this organization and that the information provided in this application and supporting documentation is true and accurate to the best of my knowledge.